thiagotnon/rainify/README.md

 If you have any questions or suggestions, please contact us at: thiagotnon@gmail.com.

 Thank you for using [ranify](https://github.com/thiagotnon/rainify.git)!
-We hope you enjoy the rain effect in your projects.
+I hope you enjoy the rain effect in your projects.

 Made with 💜 by [thiagotnon](https://github.com/thiagotnon).